wirc-sjsu/firebench/docs/benchmarks/California/01_Caldor.md

     </strong>
     :
     <em>
-        Buildings damage map
+        Building damage map
     </em>
 </p>

 Figure 2 shows the distribution of building damage for the Caldor Fire.
-The following Table shows the number of strucure in each damage category.
+The following Table shows the number of structures in each damage category.
 Damage category        | Counts [-]
 ---------------------- | -----------------
 No Damage              | 3356